storyexplorer/The-Story-Explorer/_pages/about.md

 ---
 layout: page
-title: About
+title: About The Story Explorer
 permalink: /about/
 ---

-## About The Story Explorer

 <div style="text-align:center">
 <img src="{{ site.baseurl }}/images/compass.svg" alt="The Story Explorer logo" style="width: 150px;"/>
 </div>

 <div style="text-align:center; font-size: 17px">
-<i>Exploring stories, storytelling, and the stories we live by</i>
+<i>Exploring the craft of storytelling</i>
 </div>

-The Story Explorer is all about exploring stories, storytelling, and the stories we live by.
-How do we craft stories that we can feel, that people connect with and are moved by?
-How do stories change the world?
-My goal is to communicate some perspectives on storytelling that can help us tell meaningful stories.

-To explore these ideas and questions, I plan to publish articles and resources that cover three broad categories:

-1. *Story Fundamentals* \\
-    Generally discuss and teach the fundamentals of story and storytelling along with some of my own observations on the craft.

-2. *Story Analysis* \\
-    Showing story fundamentals in action in various books, movies, songs/albums, and poems.

-3. *Stories We Live By* \\
-    Open-ended dives into the stories, language, and metaphors that shape our lives.
-The topic name was inspired by the book *Metaphors We Live By* authored by George Lakoff and Mark Johnson.
+The purpose of The Story Explorer is to explore the craft of storytelling.
+I plan to write posts and share resources that engage in the fundamentals of the craft.
+By engaging with the fundamentals, I hope to provide a place where you can come and learn about how to tell more meaningful stories.

+This website is for anyone interested in storytelling.
+As human beings we all share the ability to tell stories.
+Storytelling is the foundation of how we communicate.
+So, whether you're a novelist, songwriter, filmmaker, journalist, or just someone wanting to send better emails, this place is for you.

 Have questions, comments, suggestions?
 [I'd love to hear from you!]({{ site.baseurl }}/contact/)

 The Story Explorer is currently hosted through [GitHub Pages](https://pages.github.com/).
 I built the site using [Jekyll](https://jekyllrb.com/), starting from the [Reverie theme template](https://github.com/amitmerchant1990/reverie).

 ## About the Author
 <div style="text-align:center">
 image of me, Alex Gigliotti, coming soon...
 </div>

-I started learning about storytelling in 2018 to improve my teaching and communication of [my research](https://scholar.google.com/citations?user=dmcdPhIAAAAJ&hl=en).
-The next year -- after being inspired by Philip Pullman's *The Secret Commonwealth* -- I started creative writing.
-Ever since, I've been exploring ways to write meaningful stories.
-I decided to make The Story Explorer in 2022 to share and teach about my ongoing endeavors in storytelling.

-My ultimate goal is to create well-crafted, meaningful stories and write them as books.
-I typically read and craft stories that would land in the fantasy genre, but any genre is open to me as long as the story is good.
-I particularly love how metaphors can be reimagined in new and really cool ways when our physical reality is no longer a bound on the story, espeically when those metaphors end up showing us something meaningful about the reality of human experience and/or our world.
-Besides the above, I also enjoy listening to and playing music, cooking, and going for walks.
+I began making a conscious effort to learn more about storytelling in 2018.
+At the time, I was a [research scientist and engineer](https://scholar.google.com/citations?user=dmcdPhIAAAAJ&hl=en), and (my favorite) part of my job was teaching and tutoring.
+I quickly found storytelling to be incredibly interesting and an incredibly helpful tool.
+I was able to better serve my students and improve my research communication.
+About a year that, I started exploring creative writing and science communication, and haven't stopped since.

+I learned the bulk of my storytelling knowledge from [Brian McDonald](https://writeinvisibleink.com/).
+I took Brian's [Storytelling 101 class](https://youareastoryteller.podia.com/) in January 2023 and found it to be an invaluable resource.
+On top of being an awesome person and storyteller, Brian is a great teacher.
+Everything he teaches is based on real-world observation of how people tell stories to each other.
+As a scientist, I was drawn to Brian's teaching approach, and I hope to carry it on here.

+As for my own creative work, it is still in progress as of December 2023.
+I am in the process of honing my craft and writing stories.
+The goal for my creative works is this: Create stories that are sustenance for the heart and life of others.
+More to come on this.

+Besides the above, I also enjoy listening to and playing music, cooking, going for walks, and learning (I'm curious about almost everything).
 As for music, my main instrument is guitar, and occasionally I dabble in songwriting for fun.